Core workflow

 LoveMarkDown is positioned for local .md, .markdown, and .txt files opened from the File menu or by drag and drop.

 Relative image preview works when the Markdown document references nearby local image files, such as images stored next to the document or inside a relative folder.
+Version 1.1.4 also handles files whose extension does not match their actual image format and applies safe Pandoc width, height, class, and ID attributes without showing the attribute text in Preview or exports.

 Web-to-Markdown uses the network only when the user enters a URL and asks LoveMarkDown to convert that page.
 Ordinary local editing does not require this network request.